Sunday, May 24, 2026

 1. The Core Anatomy: What is a Triple?

 A triple is a semantic statement that mimics natural language structure.
+By chaining millions of these statements together, ARCXA builds a massive, highly queryable Knowledge Graph.

-Subject: The entity or resource being described (e.g., a database column, a system interface, or a data entity).
+• Subject: The entity or resource being described (e.g., a database column, a system interface, or a data entity).
 In ARCXA, this is uniquely identified using a URI.

-Predicate: The specific relationship, property, or action connecting the Subject to the Object.
+• Predicate: The specific relationship, property, or action connecting the Subject to the Object.
+It defines how they interact.

+• Object: The value or the secondary entity being pointed to.
 This can be another unique resource (a node) or a raw data value/literal (like a string or a number).

-A Practical ARCXA Lineage Example:
+A Practical ARCXA Lineage Examples:

 Imagine tracking where a piece of customer data came from during an enterprise migration.
 ARCXA models it like this: